yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 ## Avoid Length-Dependent Encryption Inputs {#no-compression}

-It is RECOMMENDED to avoid any compression of data before encryption since such compression often reveals information about the plaintext.
+Compression of data SHOULD NOT be done before encryption, because such compressed data often reveals information about the plaintext.

 ## Use UTF-8 ## {#use-utf8}

 {{RFC7515}}, {{RFC7516}}, and {{RFC7519}} all specify that UTF-8 be used for encoding and decoding JSON